Learn About Grandparents’ Rights

 At The Law Offices of Shelly L. Kennedy, Ltd., we understand the stress and anxiety caused by family disputes involving multiple generations.
 We do everything in our power to protect our clients’ rights as caring, involved grandparents.
 When possible, we help them get custody orders ensuring them the visitation or custody they need to protect their grandchildren and the bonds they have with them.

-From our offices in Port Clinton and Sandusky, we represent grandparents throughout north central Ohio during custody and visitation disputes regarding grandchildren.
+From our office in Sandusky, we represent grandparents throughout north central Ohio during custody and visitation disputes regarding grandchildren.
 Some of our clients seek legal guardianship, foster parent status or adoption of their grandchildren.
 We evaluate each case in search of the right solution.

 As A Grandparent, You Do Have Rights

 Ohio grants limited rights to grandparents.
 However, in certain circumstances, grandparents can petition the court to obtain visitation or custody of their grandchildren.

 When parents are deceased or determined “unfit,” grandparents may be able to obtain custody of their grandchildren.
 In other circumstances, grandparents can petition the court for visitation rights.
 The standard used by courts when making custody and visitation decisions is “the best interests of the children.”
 Factors evaluated when making this determination include:

 - Whether grandparents and grandchildren have an established relationship